Anthony-Nolan/Atlas/Atlas.MatchingAlgorithm.Test.Validation/ValidationTests/Features/ValidationREADME.md

 - Donor Type = `Adult`
     - Both the expected matching donor, and search type default to `Adult`
-- Donor Registry = `Anthony Nolan`
-    - Expected matching donors will be in the AN registry by default, and the default search will run against this registry only
 - Typing Resolution = `TGS derived data`
     - For both donor and patient HLA values
     - The number of fields of the TGS derived data will be arbitrarily chosen by default